newset/backbone-boilerplate/README.md

 ## Getting started ##

-The easiest way to get started is to install Git and clone the repository:
+An easy way to get started is to install Git and clone the repository:

 ``` bash
 # Using Git, fetch only the latest commits.
 You won't need the full history